 Instead, Dr. Slupchynskyj addresses the vertical aspect of the nostril with an intra-alar excision, just above the alar-facial groove.
 This excision is shown in Figure 5 and can be compared side by side with the alar-facial groove excision in Figure 4.
 The nasal tissue is excised within the nostril, leaving the natural curve where the nostril meets the face intact.
 The excision is not prominently placed, as it is low and very close to the face.
 Of utmost importance is Dr. Slupchynskyj's meticulous incision, removal of tissue and closure.
 This cannot be overemphasized.
 Dr. Slupchynskyj's experience and expert surgical technique combine for a better-looking nostril.

 |Figure 4||Figure 5|

-Dr. Slupchynskyj has pioneered a modification to the typical two-fold approach to nostril narrowing to better address the Africa- American nose.
-Employing the intrasill wedge excision in combination with his superior intra-alar excision seen in Figure 6 below, he is able to provide the most natural of results in the African-American patient.
+Dr. Slupchynskyj has pioneered a modification to the typical two-fold approach to nostril narrowing to better address the African American nose.
+Employing the intrasill wedge excision in combination with his superior intra-alar excision seen in Figure 6 below, he is able to provide the most natural of results in the African American patient.
 See the following before and after photos of just a few of his patients who have had the combination approach to nostril narrowing.